scriptituk/xfade-easing/README.md

 The following plots show empirical processing times for a 3-second transition of 3-plane frames (rgb24) through a null muxer in SD (720x480) and HD (1280x720) sizes on an otherwise idle Intel 2018 Mac, taking the minimum times of several runs.
+This an *old machine* now, so below each plot are tables of estimated times for later PCs.

 Based on benchmark scores ([Geekbench Mac Benchmark Chart](https://browser.geekbench.com/mac-benchmarks)) these times are representative of 2017-2020 Intel Macs,